astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 Those capturing data in the format of time-series or events will benefit the most with this approach, but it can be used for any data by adding soft deletes to your transactions and defining the time scope to which changes must be recorded.
 Eventual consistency is achieved in a robust manner by creating an idempotent approach to how the data is extracted and moved.

 In this series, we'll outline all steps in the process from end to end, from setup to extract.
-In totality, this will include topics of:
+Specifically, this entails:

 - Setting up security and IAM in GCP
 - Calling the CloudSQL Export API